A Stabilized Mixed Finite Element Method for Thin Plate Splines Based on Biorthogonal Systems: Introduction

 The rest of the paper is organized as follows.
-In the remainder of this section, we fix some notations and introduce an alternative formulation.
-The next section is devoted to the finite element formulation of the problem.
-We put the problem in a framework of an appropriate saddle point problem, and discuss its algebraic structure.
-The algebraic structure of the problem motivates us to use a pair of finite element bases for the gradient of the smoother and the Lagrange multiplier which forms a biorthogonal system.
-Section \ref{apriori} is devoted to the analysis of the discrete problem.
+In the remainder of this section, we fix some notation and introduce an alternative equivalent variational problem.
+The next section introduces a finite element solution of the problem.
+We recast the problem as a saddle point problem, and discuss its algebraic structure.
+This motivates us the usage of a pair of finite element bases (for the gradient of the smoother and the Lagrange multiplier) which forms a biorthogonal system.
+Section~\ref{apriori} is devoted to the analysis of the discrete problem.
 Eliminating the gradient and the Lagrange multiplier, we get a positive definite formulation of the saddle point problem for which we prove the existence of a unique solution.
-The final part of this section shows the optimal convergence of our finite element solution to the continuous solution.
+The final part of Section~\ref{apriori} shows the sub-optimal convergence of our finite element solution to the continuous solution.
 We conclude the paper with a summary.

-Let the Sobolev space $H^1(\Omega)\times [H^1(\Omega)]^d$ be denoted by $V$, and for two matrix-valued functions $\balpha:\Omega \rightarrow \bR^{d\times d}$ and $\bbeta:\Omega \rightarrow \bR^{d\times d}$, the Sobolev inner product be defined as
+Let the Sobolev space $H^1(\Omega)\times [H^1(\Omega)]^d$ be denoted by $\cV$, and for two matrix-valued functions $\balpha:\Omega \rightarrow \bR^{d\times d}$ and $\bbeta:\Omega \rightarrow \bR^{d\times d}$, the Sobolev inner product be defined as

 where $(\balpha)_{ij}=\alpha_{ij},\; (\bbeta)_{ij}=\beta_{ij}$ with $\alpha_{ij}, \beta_{ij} \in H^k(\Omega)$, and the norm $\|\cdot\|_{H^k(\Omega)}$ is induced from this inner product.
 For $k=0$, an equivalent notation